Can I Pay My Mortgage with 529 Plan Money?

 A possible workaround is for the child to pay rent to the parent, which the parent then uses to make the monthly mortgage payments.
 However, since the parent must report the rent as income on their income tax returns, it counters the tax benefit of using 529 plan money to pay the rent.

 The rent must be based on the fair market rental value of the real estate.
-This is necessary not just to use the student’s 529 plan money to pay the rent, but also for the parent to deduct rental expenses from the rental income.
-There are complicated tax rules that apply when the taxpayer rents property to relatives.
+This is necessary not just to use the student’s 529 plan money to pay the rent but also for the parent to deduct rental expenses from the rental income.
+Complicated tax rules apply when the taxpayer rents property to relatives.

-If the student who has roommates who pay rent, that may be an indication of fair market rent.
+If the student has roommates who pay rent, that may indicate fair market rent.
 The parent can charge the student the same rate as the roommates.

 The student and parent must formalize the rental agreement with a lease.

-Note that the parent cannot give the child money to help them pay the rent, as then the net amount of rent charged will be less than the fair market rent.
+Note that the parent cannot give the child money to help them pay the rent, as the net amount of rent will be less than the fair market rent.

 Other Limitations on Rent